SeanCarp/seancarp/README.md

 ### Hello 👋

 I am **Sean Carpenter**, a third year undergraduate student at West Virginia University.
-I am pursuing a major in Mechcanical Engineering with a focus in robotics and a minor in Computer Science.
+I am pursuing a major in Mechanical Engineering with a focus in robotics and a minor in Computer Science.

 - I'm currently the event coordinator of the Artifical Intelligence WVU (AIWVU) student organization